SanderMertens/flecs/docs/Relationships.md

 This ability to inherit and override components is one of the key enabling features of Flecs prefabs, and is further explained in the [Inheritance section](Manual.md#Inheritance) of the manual.

-### The ChildOf relation
+### The ChildOf relationship
-The `ChildOf` relation is the builtin relation that allows for the creation of entity hierarchies.
+The `ChildOf` relationship is the builtin relationship that allows for the creation of entity hierarchies.
 The following example shows how hierarchies can be created with `ChildOf`:

 ```c
 ecs_entity_t Spaceship = ecs_new_id(world);